top of page

 Even if you're you've tried the above treatment options in an attempt to get your plantar wart to go away once and for all, if you are unknowingly participating in behaviors or activities that have a high risk of contracting HPV on your foot, the chances that the plantar wart will go away completely is low.
 These behaviors that increase the risk of re-infecting yourself with a plantar wart or it spreading include:

-Being barefoot in public spaces: One reason why plantar warts are so hard to treat, is because the virus can live on surfaces for months to YEARS.
+• Being barefoot in public spaces: One reason why plantar warts are so hard to treat is that the virus can live on surfaces for months to YEARS.
 Being barefoot in locker rooms, shared showers, spas, and even airplanes can set you up for re-infection.
 When in public spaces, always have at least a slipper on.

 Key Takeaways: